On the bright-end of the UV luminosity functions of galaxies at $z \sim 0.6-1.2$: Results and Discussion

-Overall our values of the UV LF parameters are in accordance with findings reported by \citet{2005ApJ...619L..43A}.
-The faint-end slope estimates of $\alpha = -1.60 \pm 0.26$ and $-1.63 \pm 0.45$ from their study are within $1 \sigma$ from our estimate of $\alpha = -1.37_{-0.43}^{+0.48}$ and $-1.66_{-0.55}^{+0.59}$, for redshift bins at $z=0.7$ and $z=1.0$ respectively.
-We do see a slight deviation in their LF however, in the redshift range $0.6 < z < 0.8$ (left panel of Fig. \ref{fig:lf}).
-At bright absolute magnitudes ($-20.5>M_{1500}<-21.5$) their model LF curve (pink) lies significantly above our measurements.
+In general, our values of the UV LF parameters are in agreement with the findings reported by \citet{2005ApJ...619L..43A}.
+The faint-end slope estimates of $\alpha = -1.60 \pm 0.26$ and $-1.63 \pm 0.45$ from their study are within $1 \sigma$ of our estimate of $\alpha = -1.37_{-0.43}^{+0.48}$ and $-1.66_{-0.55}^{+0.59}$, for redshift bins at $z=0.7$ and $z=1.0$ respectively.
+However, we do see a slight deviation from their LF, in the redshift range $0.6 < z < 0.8$ (left panel of Fig. \ref{fig:lf}).
+At bright absolute magnitudes ($-21.5<M_{1500}<-20.5$) their model LF curve (pink) lies significantly above our measurements.
 In parameter terms, this discrepancy corresponds to the fainter best-fit characteristic magnitude we obtain in this redshift range ($M^{*} = -19.12_{-0.22}^{+0.20}$) compared to that found by \citet{2005ApJ...619L..43A} ($M^{*} = -19.84 \pm0.40$).
-In the other redshift bin (i.e. $0.8 < z <1.2$), the best fit model curve from \citet{2005ApJ...619L..43A} lies close to our LF measurements, and our measurement of $M^{*}$ agrees with that obtained by \citet{2005ApJ...619L..43A} within 1$\sigma$.
-On comparison of the $M^{*}$ with \citet{2015ApJ...808..178H}, we find that our values are fainter by at least $3\sigma$ in both redshift bins.
+In the other redshift bin (that is, $0.8 < z <1.2$), the best-fit model curve of \citet{2005ApJ...619L..43A} lies close to our LF measurements, and our measurement of $M^{*}$ agrees with that obtained by \citet{2005ApJ...619L..43A} within 1$\sigma$.
+In comparison of $M^{*}$ with \citet{2015ApJ...808..178H}, we find that our values are fainter by at least $3\sigma$ in both redshift bins.
 Their model LF curve (blue) in the lower redshift bin is above our measurements throughout the magnitude range considered in this study.
-The differences in the higher redshift bin become more severe as the absolute magnitude brightens.
+The differences in the higher redshift bin becomes more severe as the absolute magnitude brightens.
+These differences can be attributed to our careful elimination of the bright AGN, compared to \citet{2015ApJ...808..178H} whose results might be affected by AGN contamination.
+This is discussed in detail in the appendix of \citetalias{2022MNRAS.511.4882S}.

-Comparing to other recent works, we find our results for $\alpha$ to be in agreement with \cite{2021MNRAS.506..473P}.
-The work from \citet{2010ApJ...725L.150O} (for $z=0.75$), who have used the deepest data to date to calculate the LF, obtain parameters which are in good agreement with our results.
+Compared to other recent work, we find that our results for $\alpha$ are in agreement with \cite{2021MNRAS.506..473P}.
+The work of \citet{2010ApJ...725L.150O} (for $z=0.75$), who have used the deepest data to date to calculate the LF, obtain parameters which are in good agreement with our results.
 Their result for $\alpha$ and the break magnitude $M^{*}$ agrees with our values with deviations well within $1 \sigma$.